slavenf/sfl-library/doc/static_map.md

 }
 ```

-`sfl::static_map` is an associative container similar to [`std::map`](https://en.cppreference.com/w/cpp/container/map), but with the different storage model.

-This container internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
-This container **never** uses dynamic memory management.
-The number of elements in this container **cannot** be greater than `N`.
-Attempting to insert more than `N` elements into this container results in **undefined behavior**.
+`sfl::static_map` is an associative container similar to [`std::map`](https://en.cppreference.com/w/cpp/container/map), but with a fixed maximum capacity defined at compile time and backed entirely by statically alocated storage.
+This container **does not** perform any dynamic memory allocation.
+The number of elements **cannot** be greater than `N`.
+Attempting to insert more elements results in **undefined behavior**.

-Underlying storage is implemented as **red-black tree**.
+The underlying storage is implemented as **red-black tree**.

-Complexity of search, insert and remove operations is O(log N).
+The complexity of search, insert, and remove operations is O(log N).

-Iterators to elements are bidirectional iterators and they meet the requirements of [*LegacyBidirectionalIterator*](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator).
+Iterators to elements are bidirectional iterators, and they meet the requirements of [*LegacyBidirectionalIterator*](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator).

-`sfl::static_map` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer) and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).
+`sfl::static_map` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer), and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).

 This container is convenient for bare-metal embedded software development.